ppy/osu-wiki/wiki/Tournaments/MCNC/7K2023/en.md

 ### Stage instructions

 1. Following the Qualifier stage, a double-elimination stage will be played.
 This means that the winner continues in the winners' bracket, and the losing player gets moved to the losers' bracket.
-2. Players in the losers’ bracket must play 2 matches each weekend starting from the Quarterfinals.
+2. Players in the losers' bracket must play 2 matches each weekend starting from the Quarterfinals.
 3. Players who lose a match in the losers' bracket get eliminated from the tournament.

 ### Win conditions

-- In the Qualifiers, players need to place in the top 16 seeded players in order to advance to the double-elimination stage.
+1. In the Qualifiers, players need to place in the top 16 seeded players in order to advance to the double-elimination stage.
-- In the Round of 32, players need to win 4 maps to win a match (best of 7).
+2. In the Round of 32, players need to win 4 maps to win a match (best of 7).
-- In the Round of 16, players need to win 5 maps to win a match (best of 9).
+3. In the Round of 16, players need to win 5 maps to win a match (best of 9).
-- In the Quarterfinals and Semifinals, players need to win 6 maps to win a match (best of 11).
+4. In the Quarterfinals and Semifinals, players need to win 6 maps to win a match (best of 11).
-- In the Finals and Grand Finals, players need to win 7 maps to win a match (best of 13).
+5. In the Finals and Grand Finals, players need to win 7 maps to win a match (best of 13).

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are `Game mode: osu!mania`, `Team mode: Head-to-head`, `Win Condition: "ScoreV2"`.
 Room name must be `MCNC7K2023: ({Red}) vs ({Blue})`.
-   - The player mentioned first in the room name must be the red, the player mentioned second in the room name must be the blue.
+   - The player mentioned first in the room name must be in the red team, and the player mentioned second in the room name must be in the blue team.
 2. Each player can ban one beatmap from the mappool.
-These beatmaps cannot be picked by any player in the entire match.
+These beatmaps cannot be picked by any player during the entire match.
 3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
 4. Each player must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` starts picking the first beatmap of the match.
    - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
 5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
 If a player takes more time than alloted more than once, a random map will be chosen from the mappool using `!roll` with the number of maps that were neither picked nor banned, excluding the tiebreaker.
-Repeat offenders may receive further sanctions from the Tournament Management.
+Repeat offenders may receive further sanctions from the tournament management.
 6. Players will be given at most a 3-minute timeout for solving unexpected situations.
 7. Qualifier results will be published via a statistics sheet.